I saw a brochure that discribed

 celebration in the many clubs and bars, or were on

-their way to the surrounding beaches, by car or
+their way to the surrounding beaches, by car, or

-excursion boats that seemed to be leaving
+the excursion boats that seemed to be leaving

 frequently from the main fishing dock.